WandersFar/Planck/Sub40/README.md

 Ctrl Scroll may Zoom by default.
 Shift Scroll may Horizontal by default.
-Alt Scroll could be overridden
+Alt Scroll could be
+Shift Undo could be Search.